If you’ve ever been hit on your head and “seen stars,” those lights weren’t in your imagination.

 You’ll also be asked several questions to test your cognitive health.
 A CT scan is also part of a routine concussion check.

-If you haven’t had an injury to your head or eyes, but you start seeing flashes regularly or have other vision problems, see an ophthalmologist.
+If you haven’t had an injury to your head or eyes, but you start seeing flashes regularly or have other vision problems, see an ophthalmologist or optometrist as soon as possible.

-A trip to an ophthalmologist for a possible retina problem will include a thorough examination of your eye.
+A trip to an eye doctor for a possible retina problem will include a thorough examination of your eyes.
 Your pupils will be dilated.
 A detached retina and other eye conditions are often diagnosed easily with a thorough clinical exam.
 An ultrasound of your eye may also be helpful.

 You likely don’t need to visit your doctor if you see an occasional flash, but you should still mention it at your next regularly scheduled appointment.

 If you have a detached retina or a tear in your retina, you’ll need surgery.
-Surgery for these conditions often uses lasers, though a new procedure called cryoplexy uses a freeze therapy.
-Sometimes, a follow-up procedure is needed to complete the repair of a detached retina.
+Surgery for these conditions often uses lasers or cryopexy, which is a freeze therapy.
+Sometimes a follow-up procedure is needed to complete the repair of a detached retina.

-Occasional flashes may be a nuisance, but they usually aren’t a sign that something is wrong.
+Occasional flashes may be a nuisance, but they aren’t always a sign that something is wrong, although it’s best you discuss them with your eye doctor.
 If they’re caused by retina problems, surgery can usually help restore clear vision and eliminate flashes.
 You may need to take extra precautions to avoid activities or situations in which an eye or head injury is possible.
 But none of these should hurt your quality of life.

 If you see stars in your vision, be sure to tell your doctor.
 The sooner an eye problem is diagnosed, the greater the chances of preserving your eyesight.